-Vegetative Barriers can shade buildings and reduce energy consumption by lessening the load on air conditioning systems.
-When planting and maintaining native and/or drought-resistant vegetation using water efficient irrigation methods, vegetative barriers can reduce water usage.
+In addition to reducing GHG and CAP emissions, Urban Greening projects will qualitatively benefit the surrounding communities by .
+Urban Greening projects can providinge shade to sidewalks and streets, which can encourage active transportation by making it more comfortable to walk or bike in those areas.
+This can improve the health and well-being of the community.
+Similarly, Urban Greening projects can shade buildings and reduce energy consumption by lessening the load on air conditionaling systems.
+When native and/or drought-resistant vegetation is planted and maintained using water efficient irrigation methods, Urban Greening projects can reduce water usage.
 In addition, planting more trees in certain areas, such as near freeways, may also help reduce noise pollution.
-The Steering Committee has suggested installing vegetative barriers next to industrial sites and along major roadways.

-Community Support for Vegetative Barriers
+Community Support for Urban Greening

 Community engagement continues to be an important part of the CERP development.
-Through ongoing discussions with the Stockton CSC subcommittee for the vegetative barriers and urban greening measures, the subcommittee had expressed strong interest in providing funding to support the Vegetative Barriers measure (VB.1).
-The Vegetative Barriers measure has been discussed at CSC and subcommittee meetings to inform residents of the program and to shape the requirements for participation.
+District staff have routinely met with the respective Community Steering Committee (CSC) subcommittees.
+Through ongoing discussions with the Stockton CSC subcommittee for the vegetative barriers and urban greening measures, the subcommittee had expressed strong interest in providing funding to support the Urban Greening measure (UB.1).
+The Urban Greening measure has been discussed at CSC meetings in addition to additional subcommittee meetings conducted to inform residents of the program and to shape the requirements for participation.
 Following the outreach efforts, this measure received support from the Stockton CSC and was included in the adopted CERP.
 This RFP was developed and modeled after existing plans and resources for similar projects within the state of California and includes feedback received from the CSC to create a program that addresses the unique needs of the community.

 Schedule

 Date Event

-TBD Release Request for Proposal
+TBDRelease Request for Proposal

-Page 3 of 23

-TBD Informational meeting (14 days after release date) TBD Proposal submission deadline (close after 45 days) Approximately 90 days Proposal review and final selection announcement
+TBDApplicant Workshop (14 days after release of date)

+TBDProposal submission deadline (close after 4 5 days)

+TBDApproximately 90 days Proposal review by District staff

+TBD and fFinal selection announcemente

+TBD Proposed contract start date

+TBD Contract end date